weij5678/NYC-FinalTaxi/docs/index.md

 ---
-title: "Home" # Title of the page
+title: "Multivariate Statistic Final Project" # Title of the page
 layout: default # This tells Jekyll to use the default layout (from the theme)
 ---